Skip to main content

 echo "absolute path" > dummy_file

-Please note that if both cwd are set for doc-level and cell they don't overwrite they combine.
-E.g. cwd: /tmp/dummy (doc) and cwd: .. (cell) will result in /tmp.
+Please note that if both cwd is set for doc-level and cell, they don't overwrite.
+They combine.
+For example, cwd: /tmp/dummy (doc) and cwd: .. (cell) will result in /tmp.

 Interactive vs non-interactive cells

-If a cell's commands do not require any input from a reader it might be a good fit to include the cell's output inside the notebook.
+If a cell's commands do not require any input from the user it might be a good fit to include the cell's output inside the Notebook.
 This is useful if the resulting output could be useful as input in a downstream cell.
 This is what interactive=false is for, and it defaults to true.

 interactive execution in vs code